Estimated read time: 12 minutes

 Is a head collar to be used forever?

-A good head collar, combined with training, will mean that your dog should be able to walk on a regular collar and lead without pulling.
+By training your dog to walk effectively on a good head collar you should be able to transition to walking on a regular collar without pulling.
 The Canny Collar is designed for this purpose.

 If the head collar is loose around your dog’s face and you prefer to simply leave it on then it is fine to continue like this.
 The aim is to make walks for both of you easier and more enjoyable.